 The main competitive advantage of the application is its powerful algorithms that find niche solutions that no other systems can find, and which connect technologies in ways that create value for the actors.
 Using MLTs, Ideapoke’s algorithms suggest trends, matches, potential trajectories and even business models and competitive strategies.
 The platform also claims that it can anticipate digital disruptions and their impact on consumer behavior and industrial competitors.

 Ideapoke is based on a matching system that does not focus on sourcing and procurement, but on ideas, vision, projects and innovation.
-Buyers can, thus, use it to introduce technologies, co-develop innovations, diversify and conquer new markets.
+Buyers can, thus, use it to introduce novel technologies, co-develop innovations, diversify and conquer new markets.
 The system enables companies to make sense of the confusing, overabundant information that makes it difficult to identify relevant data and appropriate partners.
 Moreover, all the accurate, usable information about technologies cannot be accessed using traditional research tools, given that it exists in a wide range of forms and throughout countless networks and spaces.
 It is very difficult to distinguish between technologies with real commercial potential and experimental technologies that have no practical uses.
 On Ideapoke suppliers sell their technologies and promote their R&D projects to find investors and co-developers.
 Ideapoke is mainly used by high-tech businesses such as Honda, Philips, Fujifilm, Panasonic, Electrolux, Murata, Bosch and NEC to find partners with whom to develop new innovative projects.
 Coca-Cola, Unilever and L’Oréal are also among its clients.
 The main contributions of Ideapoke are in reducing projects’ time to market and improving their success rates.

 6. Results